 Revoke or Appoint an Attorney:

-The owner of a mark may file and prosecute his or her own application for registration of the mark only if the owner's domicile is within the United States or its territories.
+The owner of a mark may file and prosecute their own application for registration of the mark only if the owner's domicile is within the United States or its territories.
 Foreign-domiciled owners must appoint and be represented in trademark matters before the USPTO by an attorney who is licensed to practice law in the United States.
 37 C.F.R. §§2.11 and 11.14.
 If the applicant's domicile is outside the United States, the applicant must appoint a U.S.-licensed attorney to conduct business on the owner's behalf.

 Once the USPTO accepts an appointment of attorney, the USPTO will send future correspondence to (1) the attorney's address listed as part of any new power of attorney, or (2) the mark owner's address, if there is no new attorney.

 Who may sign: If the form is being used to revoke the power of attorney for all previously appointed attorneys (i.e., the primary attorney of record and all other appointed attorneys, if any), the form must be signed by the individual applicant/registrant or by a person authorized to legally bind a juristic applicant/registrant (e.g., an officer of a corporation or a partner in a partnership).
 In this instance, the form may not be signed by the original attorney of record or the new attorney of record.
-In-house counsel may not revoke or appoint a power of attorney unless he or she is also authorized to legally bind the applicant/registrant (i.e., corporate officer or the equivalent).
+In-house counsel may not revoke or appoint a power of attorney unless they are also authorized to legally bind the applicant/registrant (i.e., corporate officer or the equivalent).

 The current attorney of record may sign if using the form to: